BY PASTOR T. O. BANSO

 Proverbs 13:20 also stresses the power of association or company: “Walk with the wise and become wise; associate with fools and get in trouble” (New Living Translation).

-Those in the ship that Jonah boarded to escape to Tarshish could have died for no other reason than they were in his company.
-However, thank God that with a lot cast, they found him out, and at his request, he was thrown into the sea, and calm was restored to the sea (Jonah 1:1-15).
+Those on the ship that Jonah boarded to escape to Tarshish could have died for no other reason than they were in his company.
+However, thank God that with lots that were cast, they found him out, and at his request, he was thrown into the sea, and calm was restored to the sea (Jonah 1:1-15).

 Pray that Satan won’t bring you into the company of anyone carrying a death sentence or mark of death.
 Moreover, ensure you also make wise choices.
 Proverbs 12:26 says, “The righteous should choose his friends carefully, for the way of the wicked leads them astray” (New King James Version).

-For mocking Elisha as bald head, some boys were cursed by Elisha and two she bears came out of the forest and tore forty-two of them to pieces (2 Kings 2:23-24).
+For mocking Elisha as a baldhead, some boys were cursed by Elisha and two she-bears came out of the forest and tore forty-two of them to pieces (2 Kings 2:23-24).
 They died prematurely for lack of or rejection of home training!

 Not honouring one’s parents cuts short one’s life.
 If you honour your parents, you qualify yourself for the enjoyment of the promise of long life.
 “Honour your father and your mother, that your days may be long upon the land which the LORD your God is giving you” (Exodus 20:12 New King James Version).

-Obeying your parents in the LORD also can preserve you from danger that can lead to death particularly when such parents are in the Spirit, and not fathers, like Saul,that hurl a spear at their sons!
-To such, the best thing to do may be to emulate David in order to fulfill God’s purpose for your life – David escaped from Saul (1 Samuel 18:11, 19:9-12, 27:1-4).
+Obeying your parents in the Lord also can preserve you from the danger that can lead to death, particularly when such parents are in the Spirit, and not fathers, like Saul, that hurl a spear at their sons!
+Regarding such people, the best thing to do may be to emulate David to fulfill God’s purpose for your life – David escaped from Saul (1 Samuel 18:11, 19:9-12, 27:1-4).

-It is important to honour your father and your mother, even if there is a scriptural reason to disobey them, so that you can live long.
+It is important to honour your father and your mother so that you can live long, even if there is a scriptural reason to disobey them.
 You may need to disobey them, if necessary, to obey God, but NEVER DISHONOUR them.

 12. Don’t walk in the fear of death.
-Jesus swallowed up death in victory by his death on the cross and resurrection.
-By his death and resurrection, Jesus has given us victory over the devil and death.
-Jesus by his death has destroyed him that had the power of death and delivered them who through fear of death were all their lifetime subject to bondage (Hebrews 2:14-15).
+Jesus swallowed up death in victory through His death on the cross and resurrection.
+By His death and resurrection, Jesus has given us victory over the devil and death.
+Jesus, by His death, has destroyed him that had the power of death and delivered them who through fear of death were all their lifetime subject to bondage (Hebrews 2:14-15).
 Therefore, you don’t need to be held in bondage by the fear of death again.
 You already have the victory.